RedPitaya/Documentation/developerGuide/hardware/125-14/top.rst

 The ADC clock can be provided by:

-    * On board 125 MHz XO (default)
+    - On board 125 MHz XO (default)
-    * From an external source/through extension connector :ref:`E2 <E2>` (R25, R26 should be moved to location R23, R24)
+    - From an external source/through extension connector :ref:`E2 <E2>` (R25, R26 should be moved to location R23, R24)
-    * Directly from the FPGA (R25, R26 should be relocated to R27, R28)
+    - Directly from the FPGA (R25, R26 should be relocated to R27, R28)

 .. figure:: img/External_clk.png
-    :alt: Logo
+    :alt: Schematic
     :align: center

     Schematic